Manakhly2030/EGIS-Integration/README.md

 ## EGIS Integration

-Frappe app for getting data from EGIS using its API
+Frappe app for getting data from EGIS using its API.

 #### License